 Have you ever driven with a new driver, especially one who is clearly afraid?
 When you know the person operating a vehicle is anything less than confident, you may find yourself afraid as well.
-While this fear passes for some, others are plagued by a fear of the road well beyond the duration of a driver’s education course.
+While this fear eventually passes for some, others are plagued by a fear of the road well beyond the duration of a driver’s education course.

 Why is this significant?

 Simply put, a scared driver is an unsafe driver.
-While many new drivers are excited to get their license, the thought of actually getting on the road can be terrifying for others.
+While many new drivers are excited to get their licenses, the thought of actually getting on the road can be terrifying for others.
 Graduated driver licenses (GDLs) are a requirement for 15- to 18-year-old drivers in many states.
 But if this fear persists even after practicing with an experienced driver, things can be done to overcome – or help another driver overcome – a fear of driving!

 Six Ways to Overcome a Fear of Driving:

 - Don’t drive alone.
 Sometimes people simply feel more confident when another person is with them in the vehicle.
 New teenage drivers are typically required to drive with an experienced driver for a time when they first get their license.
 But if those feelings persist, simply driving with another person (licensed or not) may help calm nerves.